 Elon Musk’s SpaceX Falcon Heavy rocket managed a successful takeoff in early 2018, orbiting the Earth with a Tesla car inside and completing its in-space maneuvers, albeit with a bumpy landing.
-The company can rest on its laurels, right?
-Hardly.
+Never a company to rest on its laurels, SpaceX expects to commence Earth-orbit trial flights of what it now calls Starship as early as spring 2019, Space News reports, based on a December 22 tweet from Musk.

-That was certainly big news for the consumer space industry (which is now a real thing!), and promises interesting developments for the future.
-But SpaceX has grander plans, and is now primarily focused on BFR—which raises the question, what even is BFR?
-ICYMI, we’ve got an FAQ just for that question!
+Falcon Heavy’s 2018 orbit was certainly big news for the consumer space industry (which is now a real thing!) and promised interesting developments for the future.
+But SpaceX has grander plans and is now primarily focused on Starship, previously known to most people as BFR.

 Elon Musk is involved in crazy stuff: What exactly is a BFR?

 The BFR is an in-development, privately owned rocket that’s designed to go to Mars.
-The name is traditionally assumed to mean “Big F**king Rocket,” although there are signs that SpaceX is stepping back from this; they really meant it to stand for “Big Falcon Rocket,” they claim — for obvious reasons.
+The name is traditionally assumed to mean “Big [Freaking] Rocket,” although there are signs that SpaceX is stepping back from this; it’s really meant it to stand for “Big Falcon Rocket,” the company claims, for obvious reasons.

 There aren’t many facts about the BFR available, but we do know that it’s designed to be around 350 feet tall, with an incredible 10.8 million pounds of thrust, which is a lot more than any rocket NASA has created.
 As with other SpaceX rockets, it’s designed to be reusable, with a docking and redeploying system that would theoretically allow the rocket to keep traveling back and forth from Mars.